KorfLab/FRAG_project/README.md

 0       0.4601  100     transposon_fragment     8957    30350564        671     7.49    4941706 16.28   0.4601  0       0       0
 ```

-The first set of columns of output are as follows:
+The columns of output are as follows:

 1. Run number (starts at 0 for unshuffled results)
 2. Real ratio from unshuffled data (the ratio of columns 6 & 7)